Skip to main content

 Theoretically speaking yes – you could also deploy Jasper Server on WLS, but I haven’t seen any customer doing it yet.
 With a lightweight WebServer, the administration overhead is even smaller than with a WLS instance.
 Beside starting and stopping the managed server there aren’t any benefits for this infrastructure, isn’t it?

-How does Jasper handle dashboards?
+12. How does Jaspersoft handle dashboards?

-From the JasperReports Server User Guide: “A Jaspersoft Dashboard displays several reports in a single, integrated view.
+From the Jaspersoft Server User Guide: “A Jaspersoft Dashboard displays several reports in a single, integrated view.
 A dashboard can include other dashboards, input controls for choosing the data displayed in one or more frames, and custom frames that point to URLs for other content.
 By combining different types of related content, you can create appealing, data-rich dashboards that quickly convey trends.”

 I take a 5 day training and I’m able to migrate the simple reports.
 My colleague, which are more familiar, have a very cool learning curve and after 2-3 month they are ready to take the biggest one.
 It’s importent to train on the job and start with the easy once.

-How to connect with oracle database before migration?
+14. How to connect with oracle database before migration?

 Use setup database connections via JDBC inside the IDE.
 The report reference to the name of the db-connection, which could differ from IDE to test and production environment.

-Are there any Oracle Reports features that the conversion tool has difficulty converting?
+15. Are there any Oracle Reports features that the conversion tool has difficulty converting?
 Such as conditional formatting, Graphs, etc?

-Is the development tool for the Pro and Community versions the same?
+19. Is the development tool for the Pro and Community versions the same?
 Does it have the same functionality?

 If you cover the functionalities from Oracle Reports the „basics“ in Community and Pro are enough and the same.
 There are some addons in the Pro, which enhance the functionality (e.g. customizable Dashboards, etc.) but we do not rely on this in the migration.
-Most of our customer use the community edition
+Most of our customer use the community edition.

 Yes – you could integrate this via WebServices and Web.Show_Document features in Oracle Forms.